 Make the spice base

 - Grind all the solid ingredients in the spice base list.
+Pour in the fish sauce and diluted coconut sugar slowly to make grinding easier.
 You don't need to make a paste.
 You just want to pound everything to small pieces.

 Cook the soup